mmarcinek/react_buzz/README.md

       <Button>
     ```
 4. [typeface-roboto](https://github.com/KyleAMathews/typefaces/tree/master/packages/roboto)
-    * The name says it all, basically, it is a very Webpack friendly means of adding the Roboto font to a project.
+    * The name says it all, but basically, it is a very Webpack friendly means of adding the Roboto font to a project.
 5. [react-particles-js](https://github.com/Wufe/react-particles-js)
     * **Well, because bubbles!**